Climate Solutions Council members

 Scott Maloney, vice president environment, Teck Resources

-Scott Maloney
+Scott Maloney image

 Scott Maloney is vice president, environment with Teck Resources, and is responsible for overseeing environment and climate change strategy and performance across Teck Resources' global portfolio of projects, operations and legacy properties.
 Scott’s team enables delivery of Teck Resources' climate change strategy and goal of being carbon neutral by 2050.
 He has worked in sustainability leadership for 25 years, first as a regulator and then with the mining industry across Australia, Asia, Africa, South America and now Canada.
 He has experience in the petroleum, waste management and mining industries, along with the development of strategies to reduce greenhouse gas emissions, and is chair of the Climate Change Working Group for the International Council on Mining and Metals.
 Scott holds a Bachelor of Chemical Engineering (Hons) from Monash University, and a Master of Business Administration from Curtin University.

-Skye McConnell
+Skye McConnell image

-Picture of Madeleine McPherson
+Madeleine McPherson image

-Madeleine McPherson is an assistant professor in the department of Civil Engineering and the associate director of the Institute for Integrated Energy Systems at the University of Victoria.
+Madeleine McPherson is an associate professor in the department of Civil Engineering and the associate director of the Institute for Integrated Energy Systems at the University of Victoria.
 As the principal investigator of the Sustainable Energy Systems Integration & Transitions Group, Madeleine and her team develop models to explore electrification and energy systems integration and apply those models with stakeholders to co-create decarbonization pathways.
 McPherson is a co-founder and an executive member of the Energy Modelling Hub, which is convening a national dialogue between modelers and stakeholders around decarbonizing Canada’s energy system.

 Nangkilslas, Trent Moraes, Deputy Chief Councillor, Skidegate Band Council

-Picture of Trent Moraes
+Trent Moraes image

 Freya Phillips, senior energy specialist, Regional District of Kootenay Boundary

-Picture of Freya Phillips
+Freya Phillips image

 Freya Phillips is the senior energy specialist at the Regional District of Kootenay Boundary (RDKB), leading the district's transition to a net-zero emissions future.
 She has created policies and programs, such as the climate action plan, with a focus on community engagement and bringing together climate mitigation and resilience.
 Freya has led projects like the low-carbon fleet initiative and RDKB HomeSmart retrofit program, showcasing rural government's sustainable innovation.